rorywalsh/CsoundPhaser3/README.md

 <img src="gifs/mood.gif" style="width:60%" />

-Some rain can also be added to the scene.
 Rain can be created using the particle emitter, which comes with many different parameters for setting all aspects of how the particle are emitted.
 In this case we set an x range to vary between 0 and 1800.
 Gravity is set to 100 to pull the rain down the screen, while the raindrops themselves will get a little larger in scale as they fall from the sky.

 ```javascript
 addRain()